missneha07/VirtuStrike-Backend/README.md

 # VirtuStrike-Backend
-Backend for VirtuStrike – a VR gaming platform.
+Backend for VirtuStrike – A VR gaming platform.
 Built with Spring Boot, it manages users, games, and secure APIs.